Schedules of Condition

 E: bc@roger-hannah.co.uk

-If you are in the process of letting a property, undertaking building works or works to a Party Wall structure, it is essential you understand the importance of having a Schedule of Condition.
+If you are in the process of letting a property, undertaking building works or works to a party wall structure, it is essential you understand the importance of having a Schedule of Condition.

 Benefits of a Schedule of Condition